OffBroadway/flippydrive/source/installation/ethernet.rst

 The process of inserting the ethernet add-on PCB / getting the module past the two clamps can be a bit finicky.
 It help to use the side of the metal Ethernet port to push the black holding clamps away.

-.. admonition:: Need help with inserting the ethernet board?
+.. admonition:: Need help with installation?
     :class: hint

     See the :doc:`../troubleshooting` section for more tips or join the Discord link through there while the documentation is being finalized.